Donate Sign Up for The Gist

 [email protected]

-He was homeschooled from Kindergarden-9th grade and credits his mother for instilling his lifelong love of learning.
+He was homeschooled from Kindergarten-9th grade and credits his mother for instilling his lifelong love of learning.
 He graduated from Cleveland High School in Cleveland, AL, and went on to earn his bachelor's degree in Sport Management from Troy University.
 Dakota proudly says “Go Trojans!” when asked whether he is an Auburn or Alabama fan, taking the non-confrontational path in that rivalry.

 Keitha Segrest, Lead Coach